List of winners of the Boston Marathon

 Ernst van Dyk has won the Boston Marathon 10 times, more than any other athlete.

 The Boston Marathon, one of six World Marathon Majors, is a 26.2 mile race which has been held in the Greater Boston area in Massachusetts since 1897, making it the oldest annual marathon in the world.

 The event is held on Patriots' Day, which was April 19 (or April 20 if April 19 was a Sunday) until the implementation of the Uniform Monday Holiday Act in 1971.
 Since 1971, except in 2020 (race not held) or 2021 (Columbus Day holiday), the Boston Marathon is held on the third Monday in April.
 Various factors meant that until 1957 the course varied in length, due to which the marathon recognizes several course records that are slower than previous records due to being run on longer courses.
 The first Boston Marathon included only 15 runners, all of whom were men, and was won by John McDermott.
 The race was cancelled twice, in 1918 because of World War I, where a ekiden-style relay was conducted of military teams, and in 2020, when Massachusetts authorities refused to allow the event to be conducted due to the COVID-19 pandemic.

-Through the 2025 edition: overall winners (men's open division) have represented 19 different countries, with Americans having won the marathon the most, doing so on 43 occasions; Kenyans have won 26 times; and Canadians 16 times.
-Winners in the women's open division have represented 10 different countries: Kenyan women have won 17 races, American women have won 16 times, and Ethiopian women have won 8 times.
+Through the 2025 edition: overall winners (men's open division) have represented 19 countries, with Americans having won the marathon the most, doing so on 43 occasions; Kenyans have won 26 times; and Canadians 16 times.
+Winners in the women's open division have represented 10 countries: Kenyan women have won 17 races, American women have won 16 times, and Ethiopian women have won 8 times.
 Ernst van Dyk is the most successful individual athlete, having won the men's wheelchair division 10 times.
-Course records are held by Geoffrey Mutai (men), Sharon Lokedi (women), Marcel Hug (men's wheelchair), and Manuela Schär (women's wheelchair).
+Course records are held by John Korir (men), Sharon Lokedi (women), Marcel Hug (men's wheelchair), and Manuela Schär (women's wheelchair).